csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

-## Part II – Interacting with the webpage
+## Part III  – Interacting with the webpage

 Our goal is to set the search menu in the webpage to filter for all cartel cases in the database, from 8-9-2007 to 8-9-2021.
 Let's look at the example code below where we attempt to filter to documents related to 'Cartels' from 2008 to 2020.